Varosa-Technology/Task-Assessments/README.md

 ## Bonus points
 1. Adding pagination will earn you some more points.
-2. Any relevant details in the readme.me file is a plus.
+2. You must use Express.js framework with graphql.
 3. Typescript will earn you some more points.
-4. Use of NOSQL(Mongodb) will earn you some more points.

 ## Task Submission

-Once completed, please share your task repository or details by completing task submission through email - abin@varosatech.com, kamal.aryal@varosatech.com, prithivi@varosatech.com
+Once completed, please share your task repository or details by completing task submission through email - hr@varosatech.com, abin@varosatech.com, kamal.aryal@varosatech.com, prithivi@varosatech.com